 The Cons of Intermittent Fasting

 Don’t get us wrong, if intermittent fasting works for you, then use it.
 Finding a lifestyle that supports sustainable health is probably the biggest challenge you’ll face on your road to weight loss.
 There is a lot of trial and error.
 Whatever works, use it to your advantage.
-However, we’re all about honest and genuine advice at The Sport Dietitian, so we want to make sure you are equipped with all the necessary tools to secure a brighter future for yourself.
+However, we’re all about honest and genuine advice at The Sports Dietitian, so we want to make sure you are equipped with all the necessary tools to secure a brighter future for yourself.
 With that in mind, here are some critical things to know about intermittent fasting:

 Reduction in Metabolism